colah/ByronTrialNotes/daily-notes/day21.md

   * Yes.
 I just use cold water.
 * To neutralize the acid?
   * Yes.
-* And in fact, any time you're working with an acid, it is a good safety precaution fo have a sodium bicarbonate solution on hand?
+* And in fact, any time you're working with an acid, it is a good safety precaution of have a sodium bicarbonate solution on hand?
  * Some people just use water...
 * Then you would purify it with methyl hydrate
 * And you wouldn't put it in type with a heating element?